 The guidance covers the specification of refrigeration plant efficiency in terms of the seasonal energy efficiency ratio (SEER), which is the value used by SBEM to calculate the carbon dioxide emission rate for a new building.
-SBEM allocates standard correction factors10 to the performance of cooling plant to account for the use of the different systems for distributing cooling to the spaces.
+In new buildings, SBEM allocates standard correction factors6 to the performance of cooling plant to account for the use of the different systems for distributing cooling to the spaces.
 Evaporative cooling and desiccant cooling systems are not within the scope of this guidance.